Learn how to use a Mac and Mac OS X

 Open the Display and Power Up

-Press the latch release button on the front of the MacBook/MacBook Por, lift the display to an appropriate viewing angle and press the power button located on the upper right side of the keyboard to power up your system.
+Lift the display to an appropriate viewing angle and press the power button located on the upper right side of the keyboard to power up your system.
+Give it a few moments as it runs through the boot procedure.

 Setup Assistant